beancount/docs/docs/installing_beancount.md

 Beancount supports setuptools since Feb 2016, and you will need to install dependencies.
 You will want to have the “pip3” tool installed.
 It’s probably installed by default along with Python3—test this out by invoking “pip3” command.
 In any case, under a Debian/Ubuntu system you would simply install the **`python3-pip`** package.

-    Note for Arch Linux: Arch’s Python package does not correctly install all of its runtime dependencies.
-With the Python installation that comes with it, you have to install the “mpdecimal” package in order for the C decimal implementation to work.
-See this issue for a discussion.
-Others say easiest might just be to use the AUR package, which installs all the required dependencies.

 #### Python Dependencies<a id="python-dependencies"></a>

 Note that in order to build a full working Python install from source, you will probably need to install a host of other development libraries and their corresponding header files, e.g., libxml2, libxslt1, libgdbm, libmp, libssl, etc. Installing those is dependent on your particular distribution and/or OS.
 Just make sure that your Python installation has all the basic modules compiled for its default configuration.